Backing Up and Restoring Email in Thunderbird

 Help

-If you encounter any issues or need assistance, please submit a support request via our ticket system, and we’ll be happy to help.
+If you run into issues or need assistance, submit a request through the ticket system, and our support team will help you.

 Need help?Our engineers will help you free of charge with any question in minutesContact us